feminism-chat/feminism-chat.github.io/faq.md

 A feminist IRC channel (chat room).
 We talk about gender, politics, oppression and many other things.
 We lean geeky and radical leftist.
 We like your company!

+# Is this a joke?

+No, we are actual feminists.
+Not trolls, not a parody.

 # How do I connect?

 We recommend installing an IRC client: